zaicodes/beyond-photos-photography/README.md

 - ### Navigation

-  - Featured at the top of all five pages for intuitive navigation.
+  - Featured at the top of all four pages for intuitive navigation.
   - Consists of the Beyond Photos Photography logo that links to the home page, as well as links to Gallery, FAQs and About/contact us pages.
   - The navigation bar exhibits full responsiveness, adapting to different screen sizes seamlessly.
 On larger screens, the links are presented as clickable page titles.
 However, on medium and small screens, a hamburger menu is employed to ensure optimal usability.
   - The navigation bar simplifies the user experience by providing easy access to different sections of the site, eliminating the need to rely on the web browser's back button.